Windows Container Image Scanning [BETA]

 Ad Hoc Scanning

-Developers can run the Windows Scanning Inspector anywhere Docker can be run: a machine (Mac, Windows, or Linux), VM, or Cloud.
+Developers can run the Windows Scanning Inspector anywhere Docker can be run: a machine (Mac, Windows, or Linux), virtual machine, or cloud.
 It provides immediate feedback on Windows OS or .NET vulnerabilities, allowing quick mitigation of known security vulnerabilities.

 Installation